-The ideal candidate will be flexible, humble, compassionate, and attentive to detail, and have the following: MA Degree, Comprehensive Exams, and Dissertation Proposal by application deadline; Dissertation Defense prior to the start of internship; minimum of 400 Hours of AAPI Intervention Hours; minimum of 100 Hours of AAPI Assessment Hours, including a minimum of 5 WAIS, and 5 Batteries and Reports with Adults.
+The ideal candidate will be flexible, humble, compassionate, and attentive to detail, and have the following: MA Degree, Comprehensive Exams, and Dissertation Proposal by application deadline: minimum of 400 Hours of AAPI Intervention Hours: minimum of 100 Hours of AAPI Assessment Hours, including a minimum of 5 WAIS, and 5 Batteries and Reports with Adults.
 They will have a passion for clinical work and learning; strong work ethic and organizational skills; acceptance of differences; strong clinical and interpersonal skills; desire to work as part of a team; and experience and commitment to working with diverse groups.
-Preference will also be given to applicants who have demonstrated interest and experience working with SMI in inpatient psychiatry and with dual diagnosis.
-The ideal candidate is a self-directed learner with a demonstrated passion for learning and contributing outside of oneself and leaving a legacy; strong case conceptualization, treatment planning, and writing skills; strong organizational skills with an ability to learn and work quickly in a fast paced environment; disciplined, detail oriented and able to complete tasks in a timely manner; a minimum of 4 years of graduate training in a PhD or PsyD Clinical or Counseling Psychology Program; and US Citizenship.
+Preference will also be given to applicants who have demonstrated interest and experience working with SMI in inpatient psychiatry.
+The ideal candidate is a self-directed learner with a demonstrated passion for learning and contributing outside of oneself and leaving a legacy; strong case conceptualization, treatment planning, and writing skills; strong organizational skills with an ability to learn and work quickly in a fast paced environment; disciplined, detail oriented and able to complete tasks in a timely manner; and a minimum of 4 years of graduate training in a PhD or PsyD Clinical or Counseling Psychology Program.
 Candidates from APA-accredited programs are preferred, but those from CPA-Accredited or Non-Accredited programs are also considered.
 We also are seeking at least one candidate who is Bilingual Spanish-speaking at a conversational level to work with program participants from our Latino unit- Torre de la Raza.
 We encourage all qualified applicants who embrace and reflect diversity in the broadest sense to apply.